GENRE: *STEM/STEAM, NF, Biography

 What inspired you to write this story & what do you have in common with it:

-When my mother underwent surgery to repair damage in her heart caused by childhood illness, I sat anxiously in the waiting room, wondering who invented this machine that was beating for my mother’s heart and breathing for her lungs.
-I loved learning about Maly and Jack, partners in the lab and in life, who had the audacity to envision and then accomplish what was long considered impossible: a machine that would make heart surgery possible.
-By sharing how their lives ultimately intersected with Cecelia’s, the brave woman who went first, I hope to inspire a new generation of curious, creative scientists.
+In 2023, I sat in a hospital waiting room wondering who invented this machine that was beating for my mother’s heart and breathing for her lungs.
+I loved learning about Maly and Jack, partners in the lab and in life, who had the audacity to envision and then accomplish what was long considered impossible: making heart surgery possible by inventing a machine that could take over the functions of the heart and lung outside the body.
+By sharing how their lives ultimately intersected with Cecelia’s, the brave young girl who went first, I hope to inspire a new generation of curious, creative scientists.